tincore/releases/README.md

 Synchronize your data from:
  Synchronize menu option > Gliderun SRV

-Click perferences in that screen menu to enable autodiscover server and upload data to server.
+Click preferences in that screen menu to enable autodiscover server and upload data to server.

+Send me an email if you need more details.